Lower bounds on Loewy lengths of modules of finite projective dimension: Loewy length and the associated graded ring

 \section{Loewy length and the associated graded ring}

 This section recounts the necessary background on (generalized) Loewy length.
 Throughout, $R$ is a commutative noetherian local ring with maximal ideal $\m$.

 \begin{chunk} The \emph{Loewy length} of an $R$-module $M$, denoted $\ll_R(M)$, is the least nonnegative integer $i$ such that $\m^i M = 0$; if no such integer exists set $\ll_R(M)=\infty$.
 That is to say, $\ll_R(M)$ is the infimum over all nonnegative integers $i$ such that $M$ admits a filtration of length $i$ with subquotients semisimple $R$-modules (i.e., each subquotient is a direct sum of copies of $k$).
 The Loewy length of a module is always bounded above by its length, but there are plenty of infinitely generated modules of finite Loewy length.
-For finitely generated modules, the length and the Loewy length are simultaneously finite. \looseness -1
+For a finitely generated module, its length is finite if and only if its Loewy length is finite.

 When $M$ is a finitely generated $R$-module, its \emph{generalized Loewy length} is

 The invariant $\gll_R(R)$ can be regarded as a measure of the singularity of $R$, as it equals one if and only if $R$ is regular. \end{chunk}